Complaints and feedback regarding The Education People privacy notice

 - Article (6)(1)(e) - Public task: the processing is necessary to perform a task in the public interest or for official functions (task or function has a clear basis in law).

 - Article (6)(1)(a) - Consent: the individual has given clear consent to process their personal data for a specific purpose.

 When we collect or share special category personal data, we rely upon the following legal bases under UK GDPR:

 - Article 9(2)(g) - Reasons of substantial public interest.
 We rely on the ‘equality of opportunity or treatment’ purpose condition from Schedule 1 of the Data Protection Act 2018 when relying on Article 9(2)(g) to process your special category data.

 How long your personal data will be kept

 We will hold your complaint which contains your personal information securely in an electronic file on KCC databases which are only accessible by employees who have specific access.
-We will hold your personal information for no longer than ten years, after which time it will be archived or securely destroyed.
+We will hold your personal information for date complaint resolved + a maximum of 10 years, after which the information is made inaccessible to system users or securely destroyed.

 Who we share your personal information with